ronhombre/KeccakKotlin/README.md

 This is used in [KyberKotlin](https://github.com/ronhombre/KyberKotlin), an ML-KEM implemention of NIST FIPS 203.

-## 2.0.0 Update!
+## 2.0.1 Update!
 > [!NOTE]
+> Uses 1/5th of memory allocations compared to version 2.0.0 when used in KyberKotlin.
+It brought down 275.57GB to
+> 53.88GB which is about ~20% of the previous version!
+It also minimally made for some speed improvements.
+(Tested on
+> JVMBenchmark in KyberKotlin).
+> No need to change anything in your codebase.
+This is purely an internal optimization.

+> [!NOTE]
-> This major update brings in a Standard API to use the Keccak Hash Functions as well as a new HashInputStream and
+> OLD NOTE: This major update brings in a Standard API to use the Keccak Hash Functions as well as a new HashInputStream and
 > HashOutputStream classes.
 Furthermore, SHA-3 Derived Hash Functions have been implemented as well!

 ## Capabilities (NIST FIPS 202)